Skip to main content

 Framingham Heart Study — Voice and Brain Structure Correlation (2026-03) · NIH Bridge2AI-Voice Consortium, Boston University, Vanderbilt University Medical Center

 View all peer-reviewed research.
-See how GIA® screens for Cognitive Decline in skilled nursing facilities.
+See how GIA® screens for Cognitive Decline across care settings.

 FREE GUIDE